uploadcare/pyuploadcare/docs/django-widget.rst

 ImageField
 ~~~~~~~~~~

-Legacy widget only: ``ImageField`` requires an uploaded file to be an image.
+``ImageField`` requires an uploaded file to be an image.
 An optional parameter
 ``manual_crop`` enables, if specified, a manual cropping tool: your user can
 select a part of an image she wants to use.
 If its value is an empty string,
 the user can select any part of an image; you can also use values like